 Anandamaya kosha is the bliss body.
 Anada means bliss.
 Our ability to feel bliss might be enhanced by the celebration and joy of the holiday season, but we often lose touch with the bliss trying to satisfy the mind body and the needs of others.
 Most of us are still reaching for contact with our bliss body.

 Occasionally we get a surprise dip into bliss.
-Take a breath to honor your bliss body and recognize its constant presence deep within.
+Take a breath to honor your blissful body and recognize its constant presence deep within.